 Utah is undoubtedly famous for its national parks.
-(After all, we do have the third highest consecration of national parks in the United States, after California and Alaska.)
+(After all, we do have the third highest concentration of national parks in the United States, after California and Alaska.)
 But we at the Lodge at Red River Ranch love our state parks as well.
 If you’re in town, you might want to check a few of them out.
 One of our favorites is Goblin Valley.

 Goblin Valley State Park is one of Utah’s best desert playgrounds.
 Here are a few thoughts on what to do and see at this amazing state park: